city_hall

 Project Oscar is Boston’s 24-hour community food waste program.

-Project Oscar compost bins give communities a place to drop off residential food scraps to be made into compost.
+Project Oscar community food waste bins give residents a place to drop off their food scraps so that they can be composted.
 There are currently 14 locations throughout Boston.
-You can find more information below about where the compost bins are located and what you can put into the bins.
+You can find more information below about where the compost bins are located and what belongs in them.

-The City of Boston partners with Black Earth Composting for the food waste collection of these Project Oscar bins.
-Black Earth collects the food scraps and brings them to their composting sites in Manchester, Groton, and Framingham, MA.
-The food waste is converted into a nutrient rich compost, which is then sold in bags to garden centers around New England, as well as in bulk to farmers and gardeners!
+The City of Boston partners with Black Earth Compost, who collects the food waste from these Project Oscar bins.
+Black Earth brings the food scraps from the bins back to their composting sites in Manchester, Groton, and Framingham, MA.
+The food waste is converted into a nutrient-rich compost, which is then sold in bags to garden centers around New England, as well as in bulk to farmers and gardeners!
 Black Earth's mission is to keep food scraps in the food chain.

 • Have questions?
 Contact: